imyhalex/comp-sci-study-journal/csci1270/transactions.md

 # Transaction III

 ## Crash Recovery
 - Recovery algorithms are techniques to ensure ACID properties despite failures.
 - Recovery algorithms have two parts:
+    - a.
+During Normal Transcation Processing (crash happend during transaction processing)
+        - The DBMS must record enough information so that it can:
+            - Undo uncommited transactions, and
+            - Redo commityrf one after a crash
+        - Actions included:
+            - Write-Ahead Logging (WAL): Before modifying any data on disk, log the change
+            - Fore/Steal policies: Decided whether to flush dirty pages or delay them
-    - Actions during normal txn processing to ensure that the DBMS can recover from a failure.
+        - These are Actions during normal txn processing to ensure that the DBMS can recover from a failure.
     - Actions after a failure to recover the database to a state that ensures atomicity, consistency, and durability.
+        - Analyze -> figure out which transactions were active/committed at crash.
+        - Redo -> reapply updates of committed transactions to ensure durability.
+        - Undo -> roll back incomplete transactions to ensure atomicity.

 ### Actions during normal txn processing to ensure that the DBMS can recover from a failure.
 __Storage Type__